Resourcely-Inc/resourcely-action/README.md

 **Local Plan**

-This option requires the Terraform plan file to be accessible to GitHub Actions and visible to the Resourcely action.
-By default, Resourcely expects all your Terraform files to be located in the tf-plan-files directory.
+This option requires the Terraform plan file to be accessible and visible to the Resourcely GitHub Actions.
+By default, Resourcely expects all your Terraform files to be located in the `tf-plan-files` directory.
 For detailed instructions, please refer to the [Resourcely documentation](https://docs.resourcely.com/getting-started/onboarding/ci-cd-setup/github-actions/local-plan).
 To utilize this option, specify the configuration as follows:

 ```
 # Trigger conditions for running this action